 The option that is most future-forward looking is a monetization strategy based on dynamic ad insertion (DAI).
 This model presents opportunities for programmers, distributors, and advertisers.
 Not only does DAI technology have the potential to address the complexity of cross-screen, cross-device ad delivery, it can also increase the value of each ad spot since it allows each individual viewer to get his or her own unique and highly relevant stream of ads.
 The ability to use DAI in conjunction with contextual and audience targeting, as well as programmatic technology, to deliver uniquely addressable TV ad breaks will be game-changing.

 Exploring the continuing evolution of TV

-It's only when issues with audience fragmentation and monetisation are addressed that streamlined budgets and a holistic view of all ad campaigns become realities.
-Advertisers will then be able to reach the same person across touchpoints – whether it's a text ad on a smartphone or a video ad on a connected TV.
-So, in addition to having access to the programmes that they want to see, viewers might just stay tuned for the ads, too, since they'll be relevant, contextual and make for a better overall TV-watching experience.
-It's a win-win for everyone: a better and ubiquitous anytime, anywhere experience for users and more streamlined measurement and unlimited targeting capabilities for advertisers, which ultimately create richer monetisation for programmers and distributors.
+It's only when issues with audience fragmentation and monetization are addressed that streamlined budgets and a holistic view of all ad campaigns become realities.
+Advertisers will then be able to reach the same person across touchpoints—whether it's a text ad on a smartphone or a video ad on a connected TV.
+So, in addition to having access to the programs they want to see, viewers might just stay tuned for the ads, too, since they'll be relevant, contextual, and make for a better overall TV-watching experience.
+It's a win-win for everyone: a better and ubiquitous anytime, anywhere experience for users and more streamlined measurement and unlimited targeting capabilities for advertisers, which ultimately create richer monetization for programmers and distributors.

 Next up in our Evolution of TV series: Programmatic TV